Use SIP with Twilio Voice

 Note: the current bundle contains the following root certificates:

-There is no further configuration required for TLS and you can start sending over port 5061 straight away.
+TLS requires no further configuration and you can start sending over port 5061 straight away.
 TLS support via port 5061 is always active and does not require a manual toggle like Secure Media.

 For calls where TLS is active this will cause SIP PCAPs downloaded from the console to be empty.